jporter-dev/codewords/README.md

 # codenames

-> Realtime webapp implementation of the classic social word game, Codenames.
+> Realtime webapp implementation of the classic social word game, Codenames, designed to be played on a TV and mobile devices.
 Based on a project by [sprek](https://github.com/sprek).

 <p>
   <img src="screenshots/player-full.png" alt="Large Player View">